heigvd-software-engineering/semantic-flow/documentation/semantic-flow-user-manual.md

 ### Link existing resource into the workspace

-1. Drag and Drop an individual from the asset panel onto the workspace, the same way we did during the new individual creation.
+1. Drag and drop an individual from the asset panel onto the workspace, the same way we did during the new individual creation.

 2. When typing the individual's URI, you will see a list of resources that match the query.
 You can either type the full URI of an existing resource or just click on any proposal from the list.